-Some experts recommend taking vitamin D with food.
-According to a study in 2010 , vitamin D was approximately 50% more effective when taken with the largest meal of the day.
+Some experts recommend taking Vitamin D with food.
+According to a study in 2010, vitamin D was approximately 50% more effective when taken with the largest meal of the day.
 Why is this you may ask?
 Vitamin D is a fat-soluble vitamin and is absorbed in the intestines.
 Sources suggest that taking vitamin D along with a large meal containing some fat or oils can be an effective way for vitamin D to be absorbed into the body.
-Keep in mind that Ddrops products already contain purified coconut oil, so the vitamin is already paired with an oil.
+Keep in mind that Ddrops products already contain purified coconut oil, so vitamin D is already paired with an oil.

 It seems that food intake and vitamin D a more significant factor than the time of day when vitamin D is taken.
 The many studies that try and nail down a time for optimal absorption are so conflicting that no one has a conclusion.

 With taking supplements, many people recommend building it into a daily routine to help make sure that you are consistent and stay on track.
 Another related point is to make it easy to take something daily.
 Some people find liquids (like Ddrops!) easier to swallow than pills and capsules.
 Since the time of day does not seem to affect vitamin D, it seems that as long as you are taking your vitamin D supplements at some point during the day, you are golden.
 Enjoy!